vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 order: 25
 ---

+If you develop a large application, using a language having static type checking would be helpful.
+If your code seems to cause unexpected behavior, it provides useful errors before you run it on browsers.
+You can easily use [TypeScript](https://www.typescriptlang.org/) (one of popular AltJS having static type checking) with Vue since Vue officially provides its declaration files.

 ## Official Declaration Files

 There are official declaration files for Vue, vue-router and vuex.
 You do not have to use external tools like `typings` to use them since they are published via npm.
 You can install Vue's declarations with `npm install vue`.
 Then, all declarations can be imported with `import` statement.